 A somewhat unconventional idea, which is particularly close to my heart, because it has the potential to save lives and health.

-And it should be easier to implement technically and legally as driver assistance systems of (semi-) autonomous vehicles, because with the wheel brake, the driver remains the agent in charge.
+And it should be easier to implement technically and legally than driver assistance systems of (semi-) autonomous vehicles, because the wheel brake leaves the driver as the agent in charge.

 English version: 06/29/2015, German version: 04/16/2014

 Novel way of actuation of the service brake for cars, trucks, etc., which should lead to a reduction in the overall stopping distance with emergency braking